GBrachetta/Fattoria/README.md

 ## Known Issues

 - The two fields `type="date"` in the form in contact.html display a validation warning:
     - Safari and IE don't include a native datepicker.
-As a workaround I included a script in contact.html for a polyfill which adds a datepicker functional also in Safari and IE. Credit to <a href="https://github.com/Eventyret">Simen Daehlin</a> for this solution.
+As a workaround I included a script in contact.html for a polyfill which adds a datepicker functional also in Safari and IE. Credit to <a href="https://github.com/Eventyret" target="_blank">Simen Daehlin</a> for this solution.

 # DEPLOYMENT